ReimuNotMoe/ydotool/README.md

 **`ydotool` is not limited to Wayland.** You can use it on anything as long as it accepts keyboard/mouse/whatever input.
 For example, X11, text console, "RetroArch OS", fbdev apps (fbterm/mplayer/SDL1/LittleVGL/Qt Embedded), etc.

+## 2024 Roadmap
+Our **ultra-lightweight** JavaScript runtime, *Resonance*, will be released in Q2 2024 in LGPL license.

+ydotool will then be rewritten in JavaScript afterwards, to enable more people to understand the code & contribute.

+**You have NO reason to reject this.
+The RAM consumption (RSS) will NOT exceed 1MB.**

 ## Important Note
 The man page is not always up to date.
 Please use `--help` to ensure correctness.